pretzelhammer/chat-server/readme.md

 #### `String` -> `CompactString`

 We have a lot of short strings.
 We can have thousands of users and hundreds of rooms on the server and user names and room names are both almost always shorter than 24 characters.
 Instead of storing them as `String`s we can store them as `CompactString`s. `String`s always store their data on the heap, but `CompactString`s will store strings shorter than 24 bytes on the stack, and will only heap allocate the string if it's longer than 24 bytes.
-If we enforce a maximum length of 24 bytes for user and room names then we can guarantee we'll never have to perform any heap allocations for them.
+If we enforce a maximum length of 24 ASCII characters for user and room names then we can guarantee we'll never have to perform any heap allocations for them.

 #### `Sender<String>` -> `Sender<Arc<str>>`